11 Tips on How to Negotiate Salary Over the Phone and Email in 2023

 Negotiating salary over the phone can often put you at a disadvantage and give your manager the upper hand.
 It can also create a communication gap that may throw off the flow of a conversation.

-None the less, our current work world is more remote than it has ever been – making phone or online video conversations (like Zoom) the new norm – and a necessary skill to master.
+Nonetheless, our current work world is more remote than ever - making phone or online video conversations (like Zoom) the new norm - and a necessary skill to master.

 So, how do you negotiate salary over the phone if you can’t meet face to face?
 Here are 11 bits of advice that can help you win your next negotiation.